Siemens-Healthineers/K2s/addons/logging/opensearch-semantic-search-architecture.md

                (shown side-by-side for comparison)
 ```

-### 9.2 Future RAG Integration with HolmesGPT
+### 9.2 Future RAG Integration with Kagent

-Wire the log search as a HolmesGPT tool for incident analysis:
+Wire the log search as a Kagent tool for incident analysis:

 ```yaml
 # kubernetes.yaml toolset extension